How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Topological Properties of DNNs

-\paragraph{Remark 1 (NN-Mass formulation is same for CNNs).} Fig.~\ref{fig2}(c) shows a typical convolutional layer.
+To verify the bounds provided in Proposition~\ref{prop2}, we numerically simulate the mean singular values of layerwise Jacobians for deep linear networks using standard Gaussian ($q=1$) matrices of sizes ($w_c+\nnMass/2, w_c$).
+Specifically, we vary $\nnMass$ for a given width $w_c$ and see the impact of this size variation on mean singular values.
+Fig.~\ref{fig2}(b) shows that as NN-Mass varies, the mean singular values increase and lie within the bounds of Proposition~\ref{prop2}.
+Note that, our results should \textit{not} be interpreted as bigger models yield larger mean singular values.
+We show in the next section that the relationship between the \#Params and mean singular values is significantly worse than that for NN-Mass.
+Hence, it is the topological properties that enable LDI in different deep networks and \textit{not} the \#Params. \paragraph{Remark 1 (NN-Mass formulation is same for DenseNet-type CNNs).} Fig.~\ref{fig2}(c) shows a typical convolutional layer.
 Since all channel-wise convolutions are added together, each output channel is some function of all input channels.
 This makes the topology of CNNs similar to that of our MLP setup.
-The key difference is that the nodes in the network (see Fig.~\ref{fig2}(a)) now represent channels and not individual neurons.
-Of note, for our CNN setup, we use three cells (similar to~\cite{resnet,densenet}).
+The key difference is that the nodes in the network (see Fig.~\ref{fig2}(a)) are now channels and not individual neurons.
+Of note, for our CNN setup, we use three cells (similar to DenseNets).
 More details on CNN setup (including a concrete example for NN-Mass calculations) are given in Appendices~\ref{cnnSetupApp} and~\ref{egApp}.